Insurance Companies in Personal Injury Lawsuits | Peoria IL

 All letters, emails, and texts from insurers.
 Screenshot texts so they do not disappear.

-Common mistakes that can quietly hurt a claim
+What mistakes can quietly hurt a claim?

 1) Saying “I’m fine” when you are still in shock